FHNW-UIEngineering/dolphin-playground-TobiasIsNotRegistered/README.md

 - shared: this one is totally optional.
 If used, it typically contains shared constants between client and server.
 - combined: combines all the above in one JVM for starting with the in-memory configuration for develop/test/debug.

-##Application introduction##
+##Application introduction

-We implement a very simple application that contains only one label two text fields to show the various binding options and two buttons to 'save' or 'reset' the value.
-'Saving' will do nothing but printing the current field value on the server side.
+We implement a very simple application that contains only a simple header section and an editor area with three labels, two text fields to show the various binding options.
+'Save' will do nothing but printing all modified attributes on the server side.
+'Reset' is used to reset all modified attributes to their initial value (or the value that has been saved).
+'Next' will load a new 'Person' via a service call.
+'German' and 'English' are for multi-language support.

-Both buttons are only enabled if there is really something to save/reset, i.e. the field value is dirty.
+'Save' and 'Reset' buttons are only enabled if there is really something to save/reset, i.e. at least one attribute value is dirty.
 The dirty state is also visualized via a CSS class (background color changes).

-Resetting triggers a 'shake' animation.
+The 'Name' field is marked as mandatory using a green border.

-##Running the samples##
+##Running the samples

-###JavaFx example###
+###JavaFx example

-Using Gradle you can call the following to start the application.
+Using Gradle you can call the following to start the application in **combined mode**, i.e. both server and client in a single JVM.

     ./gradlew run

-*todo: explain in-memory vs server mode and how to start each.*

-When running the in server mode make sure that the server application is running too.
+When running the application in **server mode** make sure that the server application is running too.
 To do so, call

     ./gradlew jettyRun

+With a server running, you can start a client.
+Run from the client-module

+    myapp.MyRemoteStarter

-##More Info##
+##More Info

 This has only been a first glance into the way that OpenDolphin operates.